 Conclusion

 There's a fair amount to consider when shopping for a table fan.
 However, we tried to structure this review to make it easy to compare all aspects of fan performance.
 These are power, sturdiness, noise output, and last but not least, size.
-With these metrics to guide you, we hope it's a breeze to take the measure of a fan no matter your needs and budget.
+With these metrics to guide you, we hope it's a breeze to find the right fan to match your needs and budget.